 By the time I was in middle school, Dad excitedly bought one of the first desktop Apple Macintoshes.
 I was completely enamored.
 Unlike the complicated PC versions we had at schools, this opened up a whole new world to me.
 I learned how to design beautiful documents and as the technology grew, so did I – creating databases and forms with matching fields so I didn’t have to be bothered by redundant tasks.
 To this day, I am what you would call a ‘brand evangelist’ for Apple!

-In college, I floundered – I felt like I was in the middle of a supercenter, overwhelmed with choices I had to make about the rest of my life.
+In college, I struggled with choice overwhelm – I felt like I was in the middle of a supercenter, overwhelmed with choices I had to make about the rest of my life.
 My majors included nursing, pre-med, pre-dentistry, early childhood education, kinesiology, special education, occupational therapy, and more.
 Until….my dad reminded me that my profession was supposed to earn money, not spend more on college.

 I got married in my late 20s and we moved to North Carolina for almost 2 years.
 I gave up my career to move and was a permanent substitute teacher during 2 consecutive maternity leaves for a 2nd and 3rd-grade teacher.
 I loved teaching!
 However, upon return to Alabama, I learned I would have to go back to school for quite some time in order to get a teaching certificate.